The IELTS listening test has 4 sections.

 Develop your paraphrasing skills.
 IELTS is full of paraphrasing.

-9. The listening test in IELTS is quite tricky, for example, at first you think you hear the right answer but if you keep listening it will change later in the talk, the speaker will change their mind or change what they say suddenly.
+9. The listening test in IELTS is quite tricky, for example, at first you think you hear the right answer but if you keep listening it will change later in the talk, and the speaker will change their mind or change what they say suddenly.

 The marking system for the IELTS general and academic tests are the same and are as follows:

 Practice for free

 I don’t advise constantly doing IELTS practice tests after practice tests.
 It is very important to find your weak points first and work on fixing those.
-To really develop your listening skills try non-IELTS material, such as real world listening, News topics and podcasts and expose yourself to various accents: American, Australian and Canadian.
+To develop your listening skills try non-IELTS material, such as real world listening, news topics, and podcasts, and expose yourself to various accents: American, Australian, and Canadian.
 IELTS is not just British English.

-Check out these free websites to help you practice your listening skills.
+Check out these 10 free websites to help your listening skills.

 2. Voice of America: Popular News stories with a script and grammar topics, the pace is not too fast.